• Inside SRA

 Small-Boat Membership.
 Adult rowers also have options for personal boat storage and private lessons.

 All SRA masters teams welcome both recreational and competitive rowers.
 Competitive rowers represent SRA at local, regional, and national regattas.
-Most masters teams practice three days a week (the Small Boat Team practices twice weekly), with coaches providing optional land-based workouts on the off-days for rowers who wish to build fitness, stamina, and a competitive edge.
+Masters teams practice three days a week, with coaches providing optional land-based workouts on the off-days for rowers who wish to build fitness, stamina, and a competitive edge.
 SRA's masters teams are distinguished primarily by their different practice times, but each team has its own personality and culture.

-Discover Our Masters Teams & Other Programs (see below for schedule and fees)
+Discover SRA's Masters Teams & Other Programs (see below for schedule and fees)

 A masters four is shown racing at the Head of the Charles Regatta.